-With quality components at an affordable price, the Fuzion Z250 and X5 Scooters are the perfect starter rides.
+With quality components at an affordable price, the Fuzion Scooter Z250 and X5 models are the perfect starter rides.
 Younger kids with an itch to hit the skatepark and do tricks like the big boys will love these beginner trick scooters!
 Read the full review!

 - Super smooth and quiet ride